smuinsar/rapidphase/README.md

 RapidPhase provides fast phase unwrapping algorithms optimized for GPU execution (NVIDIA CUDA and Apple Silicon MPS), with automatic CPU fallback.
 It offers a simple API compatible with [snaphu-py](https://github.com/isce-framework/snaphu-py) while delivering significant speedups on GPU hardware.

+> **Note**: This package is currently under active development and not yet fully mature.
+While it has been improved to support robust phase unwrapping, users may encounter limitations or breaking changes in future releases.

 ## Features

 - **GPU Acceleration**: Automatic device selection (CUDA > MPS > CPU)